hmasing/solo_aviation_playbook/content/01-fbo-services/README.md

 ## Procedures in this Section

 ### [Aircraft Arrival and Departure Handling Process](01-aircraft-arrival-departure-handling.md)
-Provide comprehensive handling services for arriving and departing aircraft to ensure safe, efficient, and professional client experience.
+Provide handling services for arriving and departing general aviation aircraft to ensure safe, efficient, and professional client experience.
 - Aircraft marshalling and parking coordination
 - Client greeting and service coordination
 - Departure preparation and assistance